munnep/provider_network_mirror/README.md

 vagrant ssh tf
 ```
 - optional
-Set terraform LOG to DEBUG mode so with the initialization you can see where the provider download is coming from
+Set terraform LOG to DEBUG mode.
+You can then see clearly with the terraform initialization where the downloaded provider is coming from
 ```
 export TF_LOG=DEBUG
 ```